ffscalco/chromie/README.md

 # chromie

-This project is a [Rails](http://rubyonrails.org/) application used to SOMETHING.
+This project is a [Rails](http://rubyonrails.org/) used to automatically send your working hours with just a quick set up.

 ## Dependencies